jaymanh/OP-Tools-fabric/README.md

 ## Modrinth page
 [OP Tools](https://modrinth.com/mod/op-tools)

+## Foods and Fuels
+OP Tools also adds a super fuel and food that is craftable.
+The fuel should smelt and entire stack in a furnace and the food will fill your hunger and saturation.

-## Items
+## Enchantments:
-OP Tools adds two new powerful materials, Diamondium and Diamondillium.
-Players can craft a complete set of tools, weapons, and armor from these materials, as well as decorative ingot blocks.
-OP Tools also adds darkmatter ores which can be refined in a refinery used to craft both Diamondium and Diamondillium.
+- Auto Replant: An enchantment that replaces crops when broken.
+- Mending: Can now be gotten through the enchanting table.
+- Tree Breaker: An enchantment that breaks all the logs in a tree.
+- Auto-Repair: Gradually repairs items over time.
+- Elemental enchantments: Fire, ice, ground, water, and lightning

 ## Issues
 I'm still very new to modding and this is basically my first mod so let me know if I broke anything.

 ## Future Ideas
-### Enchantments:
-- Elemental Damage: Add fire, ice, and/or lightning damage to weapons.
+- None right now

 ## Usage
 If you want to use my mod in anything feel free I only ask I get credits of some kind and maybe a link or two.